Last updated October 13, 2021

-PNC Bank will charge an overdraft fee (overdraft item fee) when you do not have enough money in your checking account to cover a purchase or withdrawal.
-Instead of declining the transaction, the bank will allow the purchase or withdrawal to go through and charge you an overdraft fee for covering it.
+You are charged overdraft fees (overdraft item fee) by PNC Financial Services Group, Inc., when you do not have enough money in your checking account to cover debit card purchases or withdrawals.
+Instead of declining the transaction, PNC Bank will allow the purchase or withdrawal to go through and charge you an overdraft fee for covering it.

-The bank allows overdrafts on specific transactions, including:
+PNC Bank allows overdraft fees on specific transactions, including:

-PNC will not automatically allow you to overdraw your account on ATM and debit transactions unless you opt in, and is also not obligated to cover any transactions that overdraft your account, regardless of transaction type or overdraft protection status.
+PNC Bank will not automatically allow you to overdraw your account on ATM transactions and debit card transactions unless you opt into PNC overdraft coverage, and is also not obligated to cover any debit card transactions that overdraft your spend account, regardless of transaction type or overdraft protection status.
 The decision is ultimately at the bank’s discretion.

-PNC charges a $36 fee per item that overdraws your account by more than $5.
+PNC charges a $36 fee per item that overdraws your checking account by more than $5.

-For example, if you make a purchase and your account only falls to -$4.50, PNC will waive the fee.
+For example, if you make a purchase and your PNC checking account only falls to -$4.50, you shouldn’t have to pay overdrafts.

-If you overdraft your account, a number of scenarios could occur.
+If you overdraft your spend account, a number of scenarios could occur.

 Returned item fee